 Instructions

 - Heat olive oil in a large skillet over medium heat.
-Add the chopped onion and cook until translucent, about 5 minutes, stirring regularly to avoid browning.
+Add the chopped onion and cook until translucent, about five minutes, stirring regularly.

 - Add garlic and bell pepper (and jalapeño, if using).
-Sauté 3-4 minutes until fragrant and tender.
+Sauté three to four minutes until fragrant and tender.

-- Increase the heat to medium-high, add the ground turkey.
-Use a wooden spoon to break it into small pieces.
-Cook until no longer pink and slightly browned, about 8 minutes.
+- Increase heat to medium-high, add the ground turkey.
+Break into small pieces and brown until no pink remains, about eight minutes.

-- Stir in chili powder, cumin, smoked paprika, oregano, salt, and black pepper.
-Cook the spices with the turkey for 1-2 minutes, stirring to release their aroma.
+- Stir in chili powder, cumin, smoked paprika, oregano, salt, and pepper.
+Cook the spices with the turkey for one to two minutes to release aromatics and avoid raw spice bitterness.

 - Add diced tomatoes, tomato sauce, kidney beans, and chicken broth.
-Stir well to combine all ingredients.
+Stir to combine and bring the mixture to a gentle simmer.

 Tips for Success